-Winterberry will grow to be about 8 feet tall at maturity, with a spread of 8 feet.
+Sparkleberry Deciduous Holly will grow to be about 12 feet tall at maturity, with a spread of 8 feet.
 It tends to be a little leggy, with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 40 years or more.
-This is a dioecious species, meaning that individual plants are either male or female.
-Only the females will produce fruit, and a male variety of the same species is required nearby as a pollinator.
+This is a female variety of the species which requires a male selection of the same species growing nearby in order to set fruit.